lawik/notes/Talk - Live Voices with LiveView.md

 - Raw audio is actually kind of straightforward but can seem a bit scary.
 	- Channels, typically 1 or 2.
 	- Format, signed/unsigned/floating point, bit-depth, endianness.
 This all uses f32le, floating point 32-bit little endian.
 	- Sample rate, you've probably seen it, measures in Hertz meaning events per second.
 16KHz, 24kHz are common.
 16000 hertz is good for voice.
 Why?
-Because 15kHz is about how much of the audio-spectrum a human can hear and the absolute majority of voice happens in within that range.
-We might lose a few harmonics up towards 17kHz.
 	- If you have an arbitrary chunk of bytes and know these specifics, which is common in Membrane, you can convert that to a duration.
 It took me until writing this to realize there is of course a utility function for that in Membrane.
 	- libmad will turn an MP3 into raw audio for you
 	- lame will turn raw audio into MP3